 A troubled divorcee fixates on a seemingly ideal couple from afar (on her journey in a train) until a shocking observation sends her spiraling straight into a knotty murder case.

-Try it or not, you will be drawn to the colours and lighting in the film, for most of the part, setting the moods and tones right.
-The visual appeal of the film being stylised with high definitions for the sequences enhance the flavour and how you absorb the film.
+Try it or not, you will be drawn to the colors and lighting in the film, for most of the part, setting the moods and tones right.
+The visual appeal of the film being stylized with high definitions for the sequences enhance the flavor and how you absorb the film.
 This has also been enabled through a smart camera at work with angles that complement the written twisted and dark plot points.

 Parineeti Chopra, barring only a couple of scenes, is very very good.
 Far from the otherwise portrayed bubbly image of hers, she comes across as a fierce woman at times, a vulnerable one at other.
 As an actor, she gets a chance to display a wide range of emotions within the same bracket, and she makes sure she fits in all of them.